-A popular rice dish from West Africa, Coconut Jollof Rice, is an amazingly delicious rice dish flavored with coconut milk, bay leaf, thyme, and bursting with tangy tomatoes!
+A popular rice dish from West Africa, Easy Coconut Jollof Rice, is an amazingly delicious rice dish flavored with coconut milk, bay leaf, thyme, and bursting with tangy tomatoes!
 This Nigerian Coconut Rice Recipe is quick, simple and will be a hit with your family!

-This Coconut Jollof Rice is gluten-free and protein-rich rice that is loved by everyone irrespective of age.
-Simmered slowly in coconut milk, with crunchy bell peppers, fried chicken seasoning cubes and tomato puree, this creamy Jollof coconut rice is a wonderful treat!
-Customize it to make vegan rice or veggie rice!
+- This rice dish is rich in flavor.
+Simmered in coconut milk, with crunchy bell peppers, fried chicken seasoning cubes, and tomato puree, this creamy Jollof coconut rice is a wonderful treat!

 Ingredients

-For Coconut Jollof Rice
+For Easy Coconut Jollof Rice

-- Onion- Chopped Onion sauteed in oil adds a mildly sweet flavor to this rice.
+- Onion: Chopped Onion sauteed in oil adds a mildly sweet flavor to this rice.

-- Chicken Stock- Makes protein-rich flavorful rice.
+- Chicken Stock: Makes protein-rich flavorful rice.
 If you wish to make vegetarian or vegan rice, replace the chicken stock with veg stock.

-- Coconut oil- Coconut oil works best for this recipe as it intensifies the coconut flavors.
+- Coconut oil: Coconut oil works best for this recipe as it intensifies the coconut flavors.
 Any vegetable oil works well too.

-- Coconut Milk– Is the star ingredient of this jollof rice.
+- Coconut Milk: Is the star ingredient of this jollof rice.
 I love the addition of thick coconut milk.
 I have included the steps to make it at home in the FAQ.
 You may use any good local brand.

-- Coconut Water– Though you may use plain water, coconut water adds the perfect aroma to this rice!
+- Coconut Water: Though you may use plain water, coconut water adds the perfect aroma to this rice!

-- Water- Around 2 cups of water is needed.
+- Water: Around 2 cups of water is needed.
 This may vary depending upon the quality and brand of rice you use.

-- Butter- Is added when the rice is almost done.
+- Butter: Is added when the rice is almost done.
 It helps create soft and separated rice.
-If you don’t wish to add butter, add more coconut oil instead.
+If you don't wish to add butter, add more coconut oil instead.

 Seasoning

-- Chicken Stock Seasoning Cubes- I have used Knorr cubes.
+- Chicken Stock Seasoning Cubes: I have used Knorr cubes.
 It is a blend of flavors of chicken, onion and spices, these cubes are sure to enhance the aroma and taste of the rice.
 For vegetarian/vegan options, you may add fried chunks of vegetable seasoning cubes, Tofu or broccoli.

-- Thyme– Adds earthy and nutty flavor.
+- Thyme: Adds earthy and nutty flavor.
 You may also use parsley or basil.

-- Bayleaf– I have used dried bay leaves to make aromatic and flavorful rice.
+- Bayleaf: I have used dried bay leaves to make aromatic and flavorful rice.
 One large is sufficient for this recipe.
 If you love bay leaf flavor, add it to the oil instead.

-- Curry Powder– adds a spicy touch to this recipe.
+- Curry Powder: adds a spicy touch to this recipe.
 You may adjust the quantity to your taste.

-- Salt– Table salt works well.
+- Salt: Table salt works well.
 You may also use Kosher salt.

 For Tomato Mixture